projectcapsule/capsule/docs/operator/use-cases/ingress-hostnames.md

     kubernetes.io/ingress.class: oil
 spec:
   rules:
   - host: web.oil.acmecorp.com
     http:
       paths:
       - path: /
         pathType: Prefix
         backend:
           service:
             name: nginx
             port:
               number: 80
+EOF
 ```

-Any attempt of Alice to use a non valid hostname, e.g. `web.gas.acmecorp.org`, will fail.
+Any attempt of Alice to use a non valid hostname is denied by the Validation Webhook enforcing it.

 # What’s next
-See how Bill, the cluster admin, can assign a Storage Class to Alice's tenant.
-[Assign Storage Classes](./storage-classes.md).
+See how Bill, the cluster admin, can control the hostname collision in Ingresses.
+[Control hostname collision in ingresses](./hostname-collision.md).